…

 By Admin 2 Comments

 Video 8 - Future Implications Utilities Do you know how old the utilities are in your city, province or country?
 Watch the "Future Implications Utilities" video - the 8th of 11 videos that Ross Waugh created.
-This is Section 9 of his paper, "Infrastructure Management, Forecasting …
+Section 9 of his paper, "Infrastructure Management, Forecasting the …

 Continue Reading about Infrastructure Asset Management – Future Implications Utilities →